Codecademy/docs/content/javascript/concepts/arrays/terms/indexOf/indexOf.md

 ---
-Title: ".indexOf()"
+Title: '.indexOf()'
-Description: "Returns the first index at which an element can be found.
-Returns -1 if element is not found."
+Description: 'Returns the first index at which an element can be found.
+Returns -1 if element is not found.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Arrays"
+  - 'Arrays'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Returns the first index at which an element can be found.
 Returns `-1` if element is not found.